syncfusion-content/blazor-docs/blazor/diagram/annotations/events.md

 ---
 layout: post
 title: Events in Blazor Diagram Component | Syncfusion
-description: Learn Events in Blazor Diagram component of Syncfusion, and more details.
+description: Checkout and learn here all about Events in Blazor Diagram component of Syncfusion, and more details.
 platform: Blazor
 control: Diagram
 documentation: ug